Wcathey/WillPay-Bookings-Api/ApiDocs/API-docs-AirBnB.md

 * Require Authentication: true
 * Request
-  * Method: /user/bookings/:id
+  * Method: GET
-  * Route path: ?
+  * Route path: /api/spots/:id/bookings
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.